giis-uniovi/modevo/README.md

 - Textual representation in a Cassandra Query Language-like format.
 It is composed of the three basic opeators FOR, SELECT and INSERT.
 - Optionally, the script can be executed in a Cassandra database, requiring to configure the "MoDEvo.properties" file located in the root with the appropiate values.

+## modevo-consistency module

+Uses a SQL database to check that MoDEvo maintain data integrity.

+Both the SQL database and the Cassandra database store initially the same data (in a normalized model for SQL and denormalized for Cassandra).
+Then, the data is migrated accordingly in both databases, in the SQL database with this module and in Cassandra by executing the scripts generated in the script module.
+Finally, both databases are compared to check if MoDEvo maintained data integrity.

 ## Citing this work

 TODO